- 8

 | Customization Lock-in — heavily customized ERPs can't expose APIs | "Clean Core" — move customizations to sidecar apps using standard APIs |

-PINT (Peppol INTernational) was launched in July 2023 and became mandatory in March 2025 — addressing the limitation that BIS 3.0 was designed only for the EU (supporting only VAT).
+PINT (Peppol INTernational) launched in July 2023 and became mandatory in March 2025 — solving the problem that BIS 3.0 was designed only for the EU (supporting only VAT).
 PINT has a 3-layer architecture:

 |---|---|